MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/best-practices/business-logic/consider-disabling-navbar-programmatically-opening-entity-forms-views.md

 ---
 title: "Consider disabling NavBar when programmatically opening forms or views "
-description: "Opening up forms or views with a URL, could lead to slower client performance on high latency networks when the navigation bar (NavBar) is enabled."
+description: "When you programmatically open forms or views with a URL, could lead to slower client performance on high latency networks when the navigation bar (NavBar) is enabled."
 suite: powerapps
 author: jowells
 ms.author: jowells